techCarpenter/garage-wiki/topple/mom-test-cheat-sheet.md

 - A pipeline of zombie leads
 - Ending product meetings with a compliment
 - Ending product meetings with no clear next steps
-- Meetings which “went well”
+- Meetings which "went well"
 - They haven’t given up anything of value

 ## Asking for and framing the meeting: